WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::

 :::details
-### How do I rescan my wallet?
+### How do I resync (rescan) my wallet?

 You can rescan an existing Wasabi wallet by editing the wallet file.
 Open the wallet folder by typing Wallet Folder in the search bar.
 Then, open the wallet file in your favourite text editor.
 Close Wasabi and edit the `Height` setting in the wallet file.
 Set it to `0` for a full rescan.